 Access resources now.

 As an activity organiser it is critical for you and your students to evaluate your STEPS Engineers Week experiences, so we can analyse the positive impact of all your hard work.
-You can do this via our online evaluation or via a printable evaluation sheet.
+We will email you our feedback surveys in advance of Engineers Week.